-- (9) For any employer to: - (A) Seek to obtain, to obtain or to use genetic screening or testing information of an employee or a prospective employee to distinguish between or discriminate against or restrict any right or benefit otherwise due or available to an employee or a prospective employee; or - (B) subject, directly or indirectly, any employee or prospective employee to any genetic screening or test. - (10) (A) For an employer, because a person is a registered patient or caregiver pursuant to section 8, and amendments thereto, or possesses or uses medical marijuana in accordance with the Kansas medical marijuana regulation act, section 1 et seq., and amendments thereto, to: - (i) Refuse to hire or employ a person; - (ii) bar or discharge such person from employment; or - (iii) otherwise discriminate against such person in compensation or in terms, conditions or privileges of employment without a valid business necessity. - (B) For a labor organization, because a person is a registered patient or caregiver pursuant to section 8, and amendments thereto, or possesses or uses medical marijuana in accordance with the Kansas medical marijuana regulation act, section 1 et seq., and amendments thereto, to exclude or expel such person from its membership. - (C) Nothing in this paragraph shall be construed to prohibit a person from taking any action necessary to procure or retain any monetary benefit provided under federal law, or any rules and regulations adopted thereunder, or to obtain or maintain any license, certificate, registration or other legal status issued or bestowed under federal law, or any rules and regulations adopted thereunder. - (b) It shall not be an unlawful employment practice to fill vacancies in such way as to eliminate or reduce imbalance with respect to race, religion, color, sex, disability, national origin or ancestry. - (c) It shall be an unlawful discriminatory practice: - (1) For any person, as defined herein being the owner, operator, lessee, manager, agent or employee of any place of public accommodation to refuse, deny or make a distinction, directly or indirectly, in offering its goods, services, facilities, and accommodations to any person as covered by this act because of race, religion, color, sex, disability, national origin or ancestry, except where a distinction because of sex is necessary because of the intrinsic nature of such accommodation.
+- (9) For any employer to: - (A) Seek to obtain, to obtain or to use genetic screening or testing information of an employee or a prospective employee to distinguish between or discriminate against or restrict any right or benefit otherwise due or available to an employee or a prospective employee; or - (B) subject, directly or indirectly, any employee or prospective employee to any genetic screening or test. - (10) (A) For an employer, because a person is a registered patient or caregiver pursuant to section 8, and amendments thereto, or possesses or uses medical marijuana in accordance with the Kansas medical marijuana regulation act, section 1 et seq., and amendments thereto, to: - (i) Refuse to hire or employ a person; - (ii) bar or discharge such person from employment; or - (iii) otherwise discriminate against such person in compensation or in terms, conditions or privileges of employment without a valid business necessity. - (B) For a labor organization, because a person is a registered patient or caregiver pursuant to section 8, and amendments thereto, or possesses or uses medical marijuana in accordance with the Kansas medical marijuana regulation act, section 1 et seq., and amendments thereto, to exclude or expel such person from its membership. - (C) Nothing in this paragraph shall be construed to prohibit a person from taking any action necessary to procure or retain any monetary benefit provided under federal law, or any rules and regulations adopted thereunder, or to obtain or maintain any license, certificate, registration or other legal status issued or bestowed under federal law, or any rules and regulations adopted thereunder. - (D) Nothing in this paragraph shall be construed to provide a cause of action against an employer for wrongful discharge or discrimination for the unlawful use of marijuana. - (b) It shall not be an unlawful employment practice to fill vacancies in such way as to eliminate or reduce imbalance with respect to race, religion, color, sex, disability, national origin or ancestry. - (c) It shall be an unlawful discriminatory practice: - (1) For any person, as defined herein being the owner, operator, lessee, manager, agent or employee of any place of public accommodation to refuse, deny or make a distinction, directly or indirectly, in offering its goods, services, facilities, and accommodations to any person as covered by this act because of race, religion, color, sex, disability, national origin or ancestry, except where a distinction because of sex is necessary because of the intrinsic nature of such accommodation.